-Pet insurance is primarily designed to help people pay for unexpected veterinary bills and related treatment for their pets and other animals.
+Pet insurance is mainly to help people pay unexpected veterinary bills and related treatment for their pets and other animals.

 What we look at

-When we look into complaints about pet insurance, we'll look at the policy's wording and any other relevant documents, such as the policy summary.
+When we look into complaints about pet insurance, we read the policy wording and any other relevant documents, such as the policy summary.

-Most pet insurance policies contain exclusions and limitations.
-If we think that any of these are significant or unusual, we'll look at what your insurer told you at the time you took the policy out.
+Most policies have exclusions and limitations.
+If we think any of these are significant or unusual, we'll look at what your insurer told you when you took out the policy.

-We'll also take into account any medical evidence provided by your vet and your insurer's vet, especially clinical notes and written submissions.
+We'll also take into account any medical evidence from your vet and your insurer's vet, especially clinical notes and written submissions.

-The types of complaints we look into include:
+The types of complaint we look into include the following:

-- Complaints about policy wording - a claim might get rejected because of the meaning of keywords in the policy, such as 'condition' or 'treatment'
+- Complaints about policy wording – for example, a claim might be rejected because of the meaning of key words in the policy, such as 'condition' or 'treatment'.

-- Complaints involving pre-existing conditions – this includes claims where the animal was already suffering from a condition when the policy was taken out, or the condition became apparent soon after the claim was taken out
+- Complaints about pre-existing conditions – this includes claims where the animal was already suffering from a condition when you took out the policy, or the condition became apparent soon after you did so.

-- Time limits on cover for treatment - where there are discrepancies between whether the claim is covered after the condition first appeared, or at the first sign of the condition
+- Time limits on cover for treatment – if there are differences between whether the claim is covered after the condition first appeared, or at the first sign of the condition.

-- Complaints involving equine policies - providing cover in the event of horse having to be put down
+- Complaints about equine policies that provide cover if a horse has to be put down.

 Putting things right

 If we think your insurer has done something wrong or treated you unfairly, we’ll tell them to put things right.
-This usually means that they need to put you back into the position you’d have been in if the problem hadn’t happened.
+This usually means that they need to return you to the position you’d have been in if the problem hadn’t happened.

 This could mean your insurer refunding your premiums, or paying part, or all, of your claim.